nb488/SmartGardenManagementDatabase/readme.md

 section has a monitoring system which tracks various environmental endpoints and resource usage, as well as maintains a maintenance log.
 Every garden has an owner and others may be granted access to it.

+# Additional Instruction

+To initialize the database, run the 'database_initialization.sql' using SQL Plus command: @database_initialization.sql